Why is Self-Care Critical For Moms?

 6. Feed and Nurture Your Body

 Once I finally started taking my nutrition seriously I found some really wonderful ways to support my gut issues, energy levels, and just feel healthier.
-It all started with Young Living Essential Oils.
+It all started with essential oils.
 Now that I have been using them in my life daily, I feel so much better.

 7. Make Time for Mommy Friends